 The blue-green style in this template may not fit in with your existing slides.
-Luckily, it's no problem to modify these gradients to a different color.
+Luckily, it's no problem to change these gradients to a different color.

 For each of these modification examples, we've got to start by ungrouping the blocks.
-The author grouped all of the individual states or provinces on the map charts into a single block so that it's easy to move and adjust.
-But, to modify specific parts, you'll need to ungroup them.
+The author grouped all the individual states or provinces on the PowerPoint map charts.
+They're in a single block.
+This makes it easy to move and adjust.
+To change specific parts, you'll need to ungroup them.

-To do that, right-click on a map and choose Group > Ungroup.
+To do that, right-click on a map in PPT and choose Group > Ungroup.
 This splits the PowerPoint map template chart out into many individual blocks that you can edit independently.

 Once you ungroup the map, you can select the individual components.
 In the example below, I chose the main region at the top of the map.
 Then, I right clicked and chose Format Shape.

 On the sidebar, you can choose the fill options, and change the colors in the Gradient stops section.
 Just click on the arrows and change the colors in the paint bucket dropdown.
 In the example below, I've changed the arrows to shades of green.

 The maps in this template are pretty far-reaching and often include an entire nation.
 When you want to focus on a rather specific part of the PowerPoint map, you might want to highlight a particular state and fade out the rest of the blocks.